wejgaard/HolonEForth/README.md

 It is still a stream.
 Look up words with searches.

 HolonEForth structures the overview into chapters, sections, and units.
-The text areas of chapters and sections contain documentation.
+The text areas of chapters and sections contain the documentation.
-The units collect source definition and comment in separate panes.
+The units collect the source definitions and comments in separate panes.

 Forth words in the text are also links to their units.
 Click the word to see the definition, control-click to see the places where the word is used.